-If carpenter bees have decided to take up residence on your property you will notice large bumblebee-like insects that are black in color flying around your property under or around wooden structures.
+If carpenter bees have decided to take up residence on your property, you will notice large bumblebee-like insects that are black in color flying around your property under or around wooden structures.
 If carpenter bees are nesting on your property you will probably also begin to notice dime-sized holes in wooden outdoor furniture, eaves, wooden trim, wood shingles, and wooden play structures.
 Another seemingly strange sign of a carpenter bee infestation on your Knoxville property is noticing an increase of woodpeckers.
-That’s right we said woodpeckers!
-Woodpeckers love to dine on the larvae and eggs of carpenter bees, they are attracted to the nest from the sounds that the larvae make and will peck at the nest entrance hole in order to enlarge it and gain access to the delicious delicacies found inside- causing even more damages to the structure that is housing the carpenter bee nest.
+Woodpeckers love to dine on the larvae and eggs of carpenter bees, they are attracted to the nest from the sounds that the larvae make and will peck at the nest entrance hole in order to enlarge it and gain access to bees inside.
+Needless to say, this causes even more damages to the structure that is housing the carpenter bee nest.

-Since it is almost that time of year again when carpenter bees are going to once again become active, protect your home, property, and family from their dangers and damages this year by contacting the Knoxville carpenter bee professionals at Russell’s Pest Control.
-Our professionals will come to your property, identify any problem areas, and put into place a plan of action to protect your home and property from being further damaged by these rogue carpenters.
-Give us a call to learn more about our carpenter bee control solutions!
+Since it is almost that time of year again when carpenter bees are going to once again become active, now is the time to safeguard your property.
+When you work with Russell’s, our bee control experts will come to your property, identify any problem areas, and put into place a plan of action to protect your home and property from being further damaged by these rogue carpenters.
+Contact us today to learn more!

 When Do Carpenter Bees Become Active? in Knoxville TN